hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 News
 ======
+* (25/01/2022) Our paper "Unified Question Generation with Continual Lifelong Learning" was accepted by The Web Conference (WWW) 2022 (CCF A).
 * (20/10/2021) I got a research assistant position at Nanjing University for one year.
 * (24/02/2021) I got a Ph.D.
 Program offer from University of Queensland (UQ).
 * (16/01/2021) Our paper "Improving Neural Question Generation using Deep Linguistic Representation" was accepted by WWW 2021 (CCF A).